FiVerka/game_shooting-birds/README.md

 # game_shooting-birds
-My own version of the game of shooting birds
+My own version of the game of shooting birds.
+This is my final project of PyLadies course.

 **player's mission:**
 - shoot down as many light birds as possible in one minute <br />